 Photogrammetry is the process of turning photographs into 3D models of objects.
-By ensuring that you take enough pictures to cover the entire object, and that the photographs have enough overlap, then photogrammetry software such as Agisoft Photoscan can start searching for common points with which to align the images.
+By ensuring that you take enough pictures to cover the entire object, and that the photographs have enough overlap, then photogrammetry software can start searching for common points with which to align the images.
 By seeing how the points have changed between pictures (parallax), the software is then able to start placing those points in 3D space, before overlaying a skin, or ‘mesh’, to recreate the object.

 We’ve had some fun with all sorts of photogrammetry projects in the past, from gravestones at Durham Cathedral and Newcastle Cathedral, to precious artefacts inside Hexham Abbey.
 But the Durham 3D model is different for a number of reasons.

-The basis for the digital Durham 3D model is actually a physical model of the peninsular, which you can find in the Durham World Heritage Site visitor centre on Owengate, the cobbled path leading from Palace Green in front of Durham Cathedral.
+The basis for Durham 3D is actually a physical model of the peninsular, which you can find in the Durham World Heritage Site visitor centre on Owengate, the cobbled path leading from Palace Green in front of Durham Cathedral.
 While this certainly made the first part of the project simpler – without a model the project would have required drone mapping to cover the entire peninsular area – it also made other aspects more difficult.

 Firstly, the model is a large tabletop size, meaning that there is an immense amount of detail packed into a pretty small space; the only way to ensure that all of this detail was captured was to take a lot of photographs, taken very closely together, to ensure every angle of the miniature buildings and bridges was covered.
 The golden rule in photogrammetry is that the computer can’t make a model from something it can’t see – in other words, if you haven’t photographed something, it’ll end up as a hole in the final model.
 This becomes a lot harder when the object is very detailed.

-The other main problem was that the entire model is covered in a permanent perspex box; aside from limiting how close you can get to the model, it also introduces the other arch nemesis of good photogrammetry: reflection.
+The other main problem with Durham 3D was that the entire model is covered in a permanent perspex box; aside from limiting how close you can get to the model, it also introduces the other arch nemesis of good photogrammetry: reflection.
 Reflective surfaces are notoriously difficult to deal with when creating 3D models because the brightness and reflections confuse the software; it struggles to find common points.

 For the reflection, creating a setup to place the camera as close as possible to the perspex was the only way to eliminate all but the most stubborn of reflections.